The Vermont Statutes Online

 (A) Purpose; establishment.
 This subdivision establishes an energy transformation category for the RES.
 This category encourages Vermont retail electricity providers to support additional distributed renewable generation or to support other projects to reduce fossil fuel consumed by their customers and the emission of greenhouse gases attributable to that consumption.
 A retail electricity provider may satisfy the energy transformation requirement through distributed renewable generation in addition to the generation used to satisfy subdivision (2) of this subsection (a) or energy transformation projects or a combination of such generation and projects.

 (B) Required amounts.
-For the energy transformation category, the required amounts shall be two percent of each retail electricity provider’s annual retail electric sales during the year beginning January 1, 2017, increasing by an additional two-thirds of a percent each subsequent January 1 until reaching 12 percent on and after January 1, 2032.
-However, in the case of a provider that is a municipal electric utility serving not more than 6,000 customers, the required amount shall be two percent of the provider’s annual retail sales beginning on January 1, 2019, increasing by an additional two-thirds of a percent each subsequent January 1 until reaching 10 and two-thirds percent on and after January 1, 2032.
+For the energy transformation category, the required amounts shall be 7.33 percent of each retail electricity provider’s annual load during the year beginning January 1, 2025, increasing by at least an additional two-thirds of a percent each subsequent January 1 until reaching 12 percent on and after January 1, 2032.
+However, in the case of a provider that is a municipal electric utility serving not more than 7,000 customers, the required amount shall be six percent of the provider’s load beginning on January 1, 2025, increasing by an additional two-thirds of a percent each subsequent January 1 until reaching 10 and two-thirds percent on and after January 1, 2032.
 Prior to January 1, 2019, such a municipal electric utility voluntarily may engage in one or more energy transformation projects in accordance with this subdivision (3).
+In order to support progress toward Vermont’s climate goals and requirements, a retail electricity provider may, but shall not be required to, exceed the statutorily required amounts, up to and including procuring all available energy transformation category projects and measures available at or below the relevant alternative compliance payment rate.

 (C) Eligibility criteria.
 For an energy transformation project to be eligible under this subdivision (a)(3), each of the following shall apply: